nonamecrackers2/nonamecrackers2/CODE_STYLE.md

 }
 ```

-This applies to following ELSE and ELSE IF statements attached to the IF.
-This format also applies to WHILE, FOR, SWITCH, etc. statements, including methods/functions and classes, interfaces, records, etc.
+This applies to following ELSE and ELSE IF statements attached to the IF in this example.
+This format also applies to WHILE, FOR, SWITCH, etc. statements, including methods/functions and classes, interfaces, records, or any other code block.

 In some cases, I remove the curly brackets entirely.
-This is only if the content inside of an IF, WHILE, or FOR loop contains only a single line.
+This is only if the content inside of a code block is a single line, and the brackets can be removed (and in other cases outlined below)

 ```java
 if (renderable instanceof Widget3D widget) //brackets removed